stan-dev/design-docs/designs/0027-adjoint-ode.md

 hand side.
 The types ```T1, T2, ...``` can be any type, but they must match the types of the matching arguments of ```f```.

-In addition a function version is made available which mimics the existing ode interface for tolerances.
-This version will allow users to quickly try out the new adjoint interface. **The extra control parameters will be set based on best guesses as of now and are subject to change**:
+In addition a simpler function version which mimics the existing ode interface for tolerances should be made available once more experience has been gained with the new ODE adjoint method.
+While at the current stage it is premature to make such a simpler interface available, the simpler interface is intended to let users quickly try out the new adjoint interface. **As it is currently not clear how the extra control parameters will be set based the function signature will not be made available in the Stan language in the first version of the adjoint ODE solver**.
+Nontheless, once sufficient experience has been gained with the adjoint ODE method the following signature should be made available:

 ```stan
 vector[] ode_adjoint_tol(F f,